 The included band is thicker rubber, very flexible, and fits large wrists.
 Overall, the Wenger Sea Force 3H is sleek, affordable, and Swiss-made.

 Everything you need for a dive watch comes with a sapphire crystal, a screw-down crown, a screw-down case back, a superb quartz movement, and a stunning dial.
-Furthermore, the watch is just beautiful and is available cheaply.
+Furthermore, the look is just beautiful and is available cheaply.

 8. Seiko 5 Sports SRP601J1

-Founded in 1881, Seiko presented the world’s first quartz wristwatch and the world’s first quartz watch with a chronograph complication.
+Founded in 1881, Seiko presented the world’s first quartz wristwatch and the first quartz watch with a chronograph complication.
 Seiko has a history of making the best automatic and quartz watches.

 The Seiko SRP601 is a watch aimed at the diving community, with some notions and perks on its sleeve.
 Hardlex mineral crystal protects the 45mm stainless steel case.

 The watch uses the Seiko 24 Jewels self-winding movement.
 The black rubber strap provides extreme comfort while snug in hand.
-Another unique feature of this dive watch is the hackable secondhand (Calibre 4R36).
+Another unique feature of this dive watch is hackable secondhand (Calibre 4R36).

 The dial has a day and date display with Spanish support.
 Luminous Hands and Well Crafter markers improve visibility in the dark.

-This watch has a sliding bezel and is water resistant up to 100 meters.
+This watch has a sliding bezel and is water-resistant up to 100 meters.
 You can get the Seiko SRP601 for around $300.
 The Seiko SRP601 is a well-made watch capable of withstanding most or all water sports.